 Arizona X-ray CE Credits

-This article discusses continuing education requirements for radiologic technologists working in Arizona.
+Continuing education requirements for radiologic technologists working in Arizona.

 Radiologic Technologists working in Arizona must complete continuing education activities to maintain their certification.
 Compliance with CE requirements needs to be demonstrated at the time of license renewal.
 Being up-to-date with ARRT* or NMTCB certification is equivalent to compliance with state requirements.